Baby’s First Step and Dog Moves Out of the Way

 The Dog Saw This Coming

 Dogs are observant.
 They notice patterns long before humans do.
-By the time the baby attempts their first step, the dog has already watched weeks of practice attempts involving furniture grabbing, wobbling, face-planting, and random screaming.
+By the time the baby attempts a first step, the dog has already watched weeks of practice involving furniture grabbing, wobbling, sitting down, and sudden squealing.

 And that realization usually leads to cautious repositioning.